iamnotrandom565/v3-userstyles-scripts/README.md

 **Please note that it's in early development, so things might be broken or unfinished.
 If you find a bug, please report it to the Issues tab.*

-This user style is supposed to bring back the old Channels 2.0 layout (around 2007[?] - 2012).
+This user style is supposed to bring back the old Channels 2.0 layout (around from 2006 to 2012).
-It requires the Vorapis 3 extension to function, and works best with StarTube's Aozora 2011 layout.
+It requires the Vorapis 3 extension and the StarTube user script to function.
+It is also required to enable channels3 in StarTube.
+It's recommended to change the layout to Aozora (2011).

 ### Version history

-_The current version is: Alpha 1717 (17 July 2024)._
+_The current version is: Alpha 11013 (13 October 2024)._

 - ### Alpha 1713
 > First version